Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Problem Formulation

-We do not need to penalize the reactive power usage of the appliances in~\eqref{eq:o4} because all the appliance usages in our setup have real power components.
+Note that we do not need to penalize the reactive power usage of the appliances in~\eqref{eq:o4} because all the appliance usages in our setup already have real power components.
+In other words, there are no purely reactive loads present in the Ampds2 dataset.
 Therefore, consumer comfort can be solely measured in terms of the real power usage.
-Note that if there were purely reactive loads in a household environment, then it would be necessary to include $q^{ca}_{a,t}$ into this objective.
+If there were purely reactive loads in the household environment, it would be necessary to include $q^{ca}_{a,t}$ into this objective.